 An Attachment Hold on Size policy allows you to set restrictions on the maximum attachment size for inbound and outbound messages.
 They differ to Attachment Sets which apply to specific attachment types, in that they apply to all attachments regardless of the file type.
 Unlike other attachment policies (e.g. Attachment Block on Size) this policy offers the option of blocking but releasing the attachment.

-If a message containing an attachment breaches this policy, the message is placed in the recipient's hold queue.
-A notification is sent to the recipient informing them of this.
+If a message containing an attachment breaches this policy, a notification is sent to the Administrator Hold Queue.
 This can be a useful way of ensuring files of a particular size never get through, whilst others can be placed on hold and released as required.

 Configuring an Attachment Hold on Size Policy